I’ve got too much energy to switch off my mind,

 Total Voters: 23

-I’ll publish the results and let y’all know which rip belongs to which cartridge in a week or so.
+I’ll publish the results and let y’all know which rip belongs to which cartridge in a week or three.

 Polite and constructive observations are welcome in the comments section below.